-The Family Nurse Practitioner certificate is a postmaster's certificate.
-It offers the nurse who has already attained a Clinical MSN degree an opportunity to meet the requirements for licensure as a Family Nurse Practitioner.
-The program of five courses is designed for nurses who have attained a master's or doctoral degree in a clinical specialty and who aspire to work as a Family Nurse Practitioner in an advanced practice setting.
-The certificate program requires 500 or more clinical practicum hours post masters in order to meet national standards for nurse practitioner practice and certification.
+The Family Nurse Practitioner certificate is a post master's certificate.
+It offers the nurse who has already attained a MSN degree an opportunity to meet the requirements for licensure as a Family Nurse Practitioner.
+The program of four courses is designed for nurses who have attained a master's or doctoral degree in a clinical specialty and who aspire to work as a Family Nurse Practitioner in an advanced practice setting.
+The certificate program requires at least 500 clinical practicum hours post masters in order to meet national standards for nurse practitioner practice and certification.